We make your site readable to every AI and search engine.

 are fully AI-ready — every bot gets parseable HTML

-more pre-rendered bytes Amazon UK serves Googlebot vs a real user
+more HTML Amazon UK serves Googlebot than a real browser gets — bots and buyers treated differently

 Raw data, screenshots, methodology, per-site cards → audit/2026-05-ecommerce-100